querqy/querqy/README.md

 Support & Community:  [![Gitter community](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/querqy/users)
 # Querqy

 Querqy is a framework for query preprocessing in Java-based search engines.
+This is the repository for Querqy Core (search engine independent) and for the Lucene/Solr version.
+Querqy for Elasticsearch can be found [here](https://github.com/renekrie/querqy-elasticsearch).

-It comes with a powerful, rule-based preprocessor named 'Common Rules Preprocessor', which provides query-time synonyms, query-dependent boosting and down-ranking, and query-dependent filters.
-While the Common Rules Preprocessor is not specific to any search engine, Querqy provides a plugin to run it within the Solr search engine.
+Querqy comes with a powerful, rule-based preprocessor named 'Common Rules' rewriter, which provides query-time synonyms, query-dependent boosting and down-ranking, and query-dependent filters.
+In this README we will explain how to install Querqy under Solr and how to configure rules for the Common Rules rewriter.

 **Querqy is now available for Solr/Lucene 8.x.
 You will have to re-test your search result orders due to changes in Lucene if you are migrating from an earlier Solr/Lucene version.** See [Release Notes](https://github.com/renekrie/querqy/wiki#15-june-2019---querqy-44lucene8000) for details.

-**NEW: There is now a web UI for managing common query rewriting rules with Querqy.
+**There is now a web UI for managing common query rewriting rules with Querqy.
 Make sure you check out [SMUI](https://github.com/pbartusch/smui)!**

 ## Getting started: setting up Common Rules under Solr